BuckleMashu/DJApplication_ObjectOrientedProgramming_2024_UoL/README.md

     No Highlight / Course Material: Code or concepts directly derived from the learning materials and examples provided on Coursera for this module.

-This approach aimed to build upon the foundational knowledge from the course while also engaging in independent problem-solving and research where necessary.
 Project Structure & Tasks:

 The assignment is broken down into three main tasks: